mdecano07/Calculator/README.md

 ## Using the application
 To calculate VAR, there are 2 APIs provided.
-* API 1: is to calculate VAR for a single trade.
+* GET ("/var/singleTrade"): is to calculate VAR for a single trade.
     * Input: A list of historical data with double values.
     * Output: Returns the var in double value.
-* API 2: is to calculate VAR for a portfolio.
+* GET("/var/portfolio"): is to calculate VAR for a portfolio.
     * Input: A list of all historical data for each trade with double values.
     * Output: Returns the var in double value.